 The Markthal in Rotterdam is easy to reach by train, tram and metro.
 From the city center take a public line to the stop Blaak.
 Once you walk out of the exit you will already see the Markthal.
 Flights with British Airways, Vueling, Transavia and more also fly to Rotterdam Airport.
 From Amsterdam, Rotterdam is 1 hour by train.
 For more information such as opening hours you can visit the website of Markthal via this link.

 The Food Hallen in Amsterdam are also easy to reach.
 It is located at street Bellamyplein 51.
 From the Amsterdam central station take tram 17, stop Bilderijkstraat, or stop Ten Katestraat.
 The website of the Hallen you can find here.
 Also fun, you could rent a bike to cycle from Amsterdam city center to the Hallen.
-On this website you can find tips and a list of recommended bike rentals.
+On the website of Iamsterdam.com you can find tips and a list of recommended bike rentals.
+Consider as well buying an I amsterdam City Card for your stay in Amsterdam.
+The I amsterdam City Card is your ticket to a more affordable, action-packed trip to Amsterdam.
+It provides free entry to the city’s top attractions, unlimited travel on public transport, a free canal cruise and significant discounts and giveaways.

 Do you want to save this information on Pinterest?
 That’s great!
 You can use this image: